gittyeric/decentralgraph/backend/README.md

 ## Service 3: Edge

 The Edge service lives in the Cloud as the first-line caching layer and auto scales to accommodate spikes in web traffic.
 Like the Bridge, it implements a GraphFetcher API implementation but works by simply forwarding to Bridge on cache misses.
-Edges and Bridges can be composed in an arbitrary mesh if you really wanted to be cool.
+Edges and Bridges can be composed in an arbitrary mesh if you really wanted to be cool, or ignored entirely.

 ## Doc TODOs